soupi/learn-haskell-blog-generator/src/01-about.md

 There are probably more, but here are a few possible pros:

 - It's **relatively short** - most Haskell books out there are hundreds of pages long.
-  This book (when exported to PDF) is less than 150 pages long.
+  This book (when exported to PDF) is roughly 150 pages long.
 - It's **project oriented**.
 Many Haskell books teach Haskell by teaching the underlying concepts and features in a neat progression.
 In this book we try to build a thing, and learn Haskell on the way.
 This will be a pro to some, and a con to others.